 Breastfeeding is natural.
 It reduces the pollutants created as byproducts during the manufacturing of formula and its packaging.
 It also reduces the burden on our landfills – no wrappers, cans, bottle liners, etc.

-Though breastfeeding is natural to babies- who marvel us by moving to the breast soon after birth, it is new territory to a beginning mother and you may need additional assistance and support.
+Though breastfeeding is natural to babies, can be new territory to a beginning mother and you may need additional assistance and support.
 San Benito County offers a wealth of local resources to support breastfeeding because we know that breastfeeding is what is most healthy for both babies and moms.